Financial Debt Recovery (FDR)

 If you've received a call, voicemail, email, or letter from FDR Ltd, it usually means they believe you have an unpaid debt with a creditor they represent.

-Sometimes the debt is valid.
-Sometimes it might be an old account, a mistake, a debt you don't recognize, or even a scam attempt using a real company name.
+Sometimes it's an old account, a mistake, a debt you don't recognize, or a scam attempt using a real company name.

 The first thing you should do is ask for written verification of the debt before you confirm anything or make a payment.